Level Access

 Embedding accessibility as part of the requirements for technology purchases may be second nature to companies who produce software or digital products and may need to provide proof of accessibility in their own sales cycles.
 But since digital transformation is now a long-past-due priority for most organizations, this best practice should really extend to any organization purchasing technology today.
 When you’re vetting potential tech vendors, it’s important to find out how seriously they take accessibility.
 Ask them questions like:

 Ideally, accessibility should be embedded in contract requirements.
 This way, vendors are held accountable for delivering accessible solutions, and your organization isn’t inheriting accessibility issues that may damage users’ or employees’ experiences and put you in the hot seat for non-compliance.
-As an added tip, Springer advises that organizations look for vendors who not only can produce a satisfactory, completed Voluntary Product Accessibility Template (VPAT®), but have also sought certification from a knowledgeable third-party expert like Level Access, as this adds credibility to their accessibility claims.
+As an added tip, seek out vendors who not only can produce a satisfactory, completed Voluntary Product Accessibility Template (VPAT®), but have also sought certification from a knowledgeable third-party expert like Level Access, as this adds credibility to their accessibility claims.

 Don’t sugar-coat reporting

 No matter where you are in your accessibility journey, the State of Digital Accessibility report provides valuable insights and strategies for success.
-To dive deeper into these findings and draw more data to help you boost accessibility in 2024, request the Fifth Annual State of Digital Accessibility report.
+To dive deeper into these findings and draw more data to help you increase accessibility in 2025, request the Sixth Annual State of Digital Accessibility report.
 In the report, you’ll discover how organizations across industries are leveraging digital accessibility to enhance user experiences, drive customer engagement, and achieve compliance.
-Don’t miss out on this opportunity to benchmark your current efforts and stay ahead of the curve as you plan digital initiatives for 2024.
+Don’t miss out on this opportunity to benchmark your current efforts and stay ahead of the curve as you plan digital initiatives for 2025.